A 'travel system' is essentially a pushchair that can be used with a baby car seat. Some travel systems can take a carrycot as well.

-Read on to find out what features to look for with your travel system, how much you should pay and to see our round-up of the top ten travel systems.
+Read on to find out what features to look for with your travel system and how much you should pay.

 We'd always advise that you choose a car seat you're happy with before choosing your travel system, as a car seat is an essential piece of baby safety kit.

 Some travel systems come with a car seat included as part of a package.

 Apart from the car seat, your travel system will also come with some sort of seat unit to transport your baby when you don’t want to use the car seat on the chassis.

 Some systems won’t come with a car seat but will say which car seats they are compatible with, so you can go and buy one.